-The Barker-Karpis Gang was one of the longest-lived criminal gangs during the Depression Era, spanning from 1931 to 1935.
-The gang got its start when Alvin Carpis and Fred Barker met while incarcerated in a Kansas prison.
+The Barker-Karpis Gang was one of the longest-lived criminal gangs during the Depression, from 1931 to 1935.
+The gang started when Alvin Carpis and Fred Barker met while incarcerated in a Kansas prison.
 Both were released in 1931 and soon hooked up to commit nighttime burglaries in jewelry and clothing shops.
 When Arthur Barker was released from prison in 1932, he joined the others, and soon they were adding bank robbery to their list of crimes.
 Also joining them in the crime spree were brothers Herman and Lloyd Barker.
-Barker and Karpis were meticulous in their planning and often added additional individuals who had specific types of hold-up skills or other criminal experience needed for a job.
+Barker and Karpis were meticulous in their planning and often added individuals with specific hold-up skills or other criminal experience needed for a job.
 In 1932, Karpis could name 11 banks they had robbed, but the number was probably higher.
-By rotating their members, this caused greater difficulty for the FBI in apprehending them.
+Rotating their members, caused greater difficulty for the FBI in apprehending them.

 Arthur Barker was captured on January 8, 1935, and sent to Alcatraz, where he was killed in an escape attempt in 1939.
-Just one week later, agents tracked down Ma and Fred Barker in Lake Weir, Florida.
-On January 16th, and in the gunfight that ensued, both Ma and Fred were killed.
-A short time later, Alvin Karpis nearly met his death when the FBI tracked him down in Atlantic City, New Jersey.
+One week later, agents tracked down Ma and Fred Barker in Lake Weir, Florida.
+On January 16th, and in the ensuing gunfight, both Ma and Fred were killed.
+A short time later, Alvin Karpis nearly died when the FBI tracked him down in Atlantic City, New Jersey.
 However, Karpis and Harry Campbell managed to shoot their way to an escape.
-Alvin Carpis continued his crimes with others and managed to rob a train in Garrettsville, Ohio, of $27,000.
-He was eventually captured and sent to Alcatraz, where he served the longest sentence ever at the notorious prison (25 years, 1 month.)
+Alvin Carpis continued his crimes with others and managed to rob a train in Garrettsville, Ohio, for $27,000.
+He was eventually captured and sent to Alcatraz, where he served the longest sentence at the notorious prison (25 years, one month.)
 He was eventually released on parole in 1969, wrote a book, and moved to Spain in 1973.
 He died there on August 26, 1979.